Leadership Development Program

 - Identify the leadership challenge the organization faces that the training/coaching addresses.
 The application should clearly articulate the leadership challenge the proposed training will address.

 - Explain how the proposed training/coaching will help the grantee address the leadership challenge.
 The application should outline how the skills and knowledge learned in the proposed training/coaching will be used.
-Successful applications will tie the anticipated outcomes of the training/coaching directly to the leadership challenge identified.
+Successful applications will tie the anticipated outcomes of the training/coaching directly to the leadership challenge identified and describe how efficacy will be measured.

 - Outline the professional background of the beneficiary(ies).
 The application should outline the professional background of the beneficiary(ies).
 It should make clear that the beneficiary(ies) is/are full-time employees of the grantee and summarize their role in the organization and leadership experience to date.